-Exhibit Number Description 1.1 Form of Underwriting Agreement, including Form of Lock-up Agreement.
-3.1 Amended and Restated Certificate of Incorporation of the Registrant, as currently in effect.
-3.2 Form of Amended and Restated Certificate of Incorporation of the Registrant, to be in effect immediately prior to the completion of this offering.
-3.3 Bylaws of the Registrant, as currently in effect.
+Exhibit Number Description 1.1 Form of Underwriting Agreement, includi ng Form of Lock-up Agreement.
+3.1 Amended and Restated Certificate of Inc orporation of the Registrant, as currently in effect.
+3.2 Form of Amended and Restated Certifica completion of this offering. te of Incorporation of the Registrant, to be in effect immediately prior to the 3.3 Bylaws of the Registrant, as currently in e effect.
 3.4 Form of Amended and Restated Bylaws of the Registrant, to be in effect immediately prior to the completion of this offering.
-4.1 Amended and Restated Investors' Rights Agreement, dated November 12, 2019, by and among the Registrant and certain of its stockholders.
-4.2 Specimen common stock certificate of the Registrant.
-5.1 Opinion of Wilson Sonsini Goodrich & Rosati, Professional Corporation.
-10.1+ Form of Indemnification Agreement between the Registrant and each of its directors and executive officers.
-10.2+ 2013 Equity Incentive Plan, as amended, and forms of agreement thereunder.
+4.1 Amended and Restated Investors' Rights stockholders.
+Agreement, dated July 17, 2020, by and among the Registrant and certain of its 4.2 Specimen common stock certificate of the e Registrant.
+5.1 Opinion of Wilson Sonsini Goodrich & Ro sati, Professional Corporation.
+10.1+ Form of Indemnification Agreement betw een the Registrant and each of its directors and executive officers.
+10.2+ 2013 Equity Incentive Plan, as amended, , and forms of agreement thereunder.
 10.3+ 2020 Equity Incentive Plan and forms of agreements thereunder, to be in effect prior to the completion of this offering.
 10.4+ Employment Offer Letter, dated , 2020, by and between the Registrant and David H. Mack, Ph.D.
 10.5+ Employment Offer Letter, dated , 2020, by and between the Registrant and Winston Kung.
 10.6+ Employment Offer Letter, dated , 2020, by and between the Registrant and Leila Alland, M.D.
 10.7+ Employment Offer Letter, dated , 2020, by and between the Registrant and Deepika Jalota, Pharm.D.
-10.8+ Change in Control and Severance Policy and form of Participation Agreement between the Registration and its executive officers.
-10.9+ Consulting Agreement, dated January 1, 2016, by and between the Registrant and Arnold Levine, Ph.D.
-10.10+ Consulting Agreement, dated July 14, 2017, by and between the Registrant and Richard Heyman, Ph.D.
-10.11 Lease Agreement, dated March 3, 2015, by and between the Registrant and Cedar Brook 2005, LP, as amended by the First Amendment to Lease dated April 24, 2017.
-23.1 Consent of Independent Registered Public Accounting Firm.
-23.2 Consent of Wilson Sonsini Goodrich & Rosati, Professional Corporation (included in Exhibit 5.1).
-24.1 Power of Attorney (see page II-6 to this Form S-1).
+10.8+ Change in Control and Severance Policy 10.9+ Change in Control and Severance Policy Registrant and David H. Mack, Ph.D.
+Participation Agreement, dated September 19, 2019, by and between the 10.10+ Change in Control and Severance Policy Registrant and Winston Kung, Ph.D.
+Participation Agreement, dated September 19, 2019, by and between the 10.11+ Change in Control and Severance Policy and Leila Alland, M.D.
+Participation Agreement, dated December 2, 2019, by and between the Registrant 10.12+ Change in Control and Severance Policy and Deepika Jalota, Pharm.D.
+Participation Agreement, dated December 2, 2019, by and between the Registrant 10 13+ Consulting Agreement dated January 1 2016 by and between the Registrant and Arnold Levine, Ph.D.